revbayes/revbayes.github.io/tutorials/biogeo/index.md

                                                         withTips=true,
                                                         withStartStates=true)

-The mnJointConditionalAncestralState monitor samples ancestral states from the phylogeny, tree, according to the model of evolution, m_bg, and stores it to the file named "simple.states.log".
+The `mnJointConditionalAncestralState` monitor samples ancestral states from the phylogeny, tree, according to the model of evolution, `m_bg`, and stores it to the file named "simple.states.log".
 Each row in the states file lists the joint sample of ancestral states conditioned on the tip values for the entire tree (i.e. a *joint* ancestral state sample